The Loop Closing on Itself: How We Got Cited by ChatGPT (and It Brought Real Users)

 ongoing · Expected: +5 pts

 - llms.txt + JSON-LD = instant 20+ point jump.
-We went from 56 to 86 in one afternoon.
-These two files are the highest-ROI change any site can make.
+The two highest-ROI changes any site can make.
+Five-minute, 12-minute fixes.

 - Redesigns kill scores.
 Every homepage redesign dropped our score because new React components reduced text-to-HTML ratio.
-Ship content alongside code changes.
+Ship content alongside code.

 - Trust signals are the hardest to earn.
 Technical fixes take hours.
-Social proof takes weeks or months of real usage and customer relationships.
+Social proof takes weeks of real customer relationships.
+Worth investing in early.

 - Score fluctuates and that is normal.
 We have been between 78 and 91.
 Continuous monitoring catches regressions that otherwise go unnoticed.

-- Google impressions do not equal AI mentions.
-We have 870 Google impressions but zero confirmed AI mentions.
-SEO and AI visibility are different games with different signals.
+- Google impressions ≠ AI mentions.
+We had 870 Google impressions before our first AI citation.
+SEO and AEO are different games with different signals.